 The affected skin, especially in older people and in people with a weakened immune system, may become infected by bacteria.
 Scratching the blisters increases this risk.
 Bacterial infections increase the risk of scarring.

 One episode of shingles gives most people lifelong immunity from further attacks.
 Fewer than 4% of people have more than one episode.
 Scarring or hyperpigmentation of the skin, which can be extensive, may occur, but most people recover without lasting effects.
 A few people, more commonly older people, continue to have chronic pain in the area (postherpetic neuralgia).

-Another vaccine, developed to prevent shingles, can be given to healthy people older than 60, regardless of whether they have had a history of shingles.
+A vaccine to prevent shingles is recommended for healthy people aged 60 or over, regardless of whether they have had chickenpox or shingles.
 This vaccine decreases the chance of getting shingles by one half and decreases the chance of getting postherpetic neuralgia by two thirds.
 If shingles develops in people who have been vaccinated, it is less severe than in those who have not been vaccinated.

 When shingles occurs, taking antiviral drugs reduces the risk of developing postherpetic neuralgia.

 Several antiviral drugs are effective in treating shingles.
 Oral antiviral drugs such as famciclovir or valacyclovir are often given, particularly to older people and to people with a weakened immune system.
 Acyclovir is sometimes used.
 The drugs should be started as soon as shingles is suspected, before blisters appear if possible.
 The drugs are likely to be ineffective if started more than 3 days after blisters appear.
 These drugs do not cure the disease, but they can help relieve symptoms and shorten their duration.